mliew21396/remote-work-u2/week-4/4-group-research-methods/readme.md

 - Explain how to use an existing ruby method

 ## Summary
-I'm sure many of you have looked through the [Ruby Docs](http://ruby-doc.org/) and had some difficulty trying to figure out what methods do and how they work.
+By now you have had some practice looking through the [Ruby Docs](http://ruby-doc.org/).
+I'm sure you've had some difficulty trying to figure out what methods do and how they work.
 You have probably also seen some people using methods you didn't know existed when you looked through other solutions.
-In this challenge, you will practice reading through the docs to find existing enumerable methods and use them on `Array`s and `Hash`es.
+In this challenge, each member of your group will have a specific challenge and you will each practice reading through the docs to find existing enumerable methods and use them on `Array`s and `Hash`es.

 Research and test these methods out thoroughly.
 You may want to play around with them in IRB to figure out exactly how they work before you can implement them properly.

-You will also want to read up on destructive and non-destructive methods.
-Destructive methods change the original data.
-Non-Destructive methods return new data based on what you're doing, but the original data remains the same.
+You will also want to know a little bit about destructive and non-destructive methods.
+Destructive methods change the original data permanently.
+Non-Destructive methods return new data (like a new array or hash) based on what you're doing, but the original data remains the same.
 For each of these, you will be asked to use destructive or non-destructive methods, so please read the instructions carefully.

+**Please note, the [driver test code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md) included will ONLY work when you have each person's solution and if you use a similar way of solving the problem.** Read the link on Driver Test Code so you understand what it's doing and then feel free to modify it in this challenge to make it work for your group.

 ## Release 0:
 Refer to your accountability group spreadsheet to find your role.

 Each person has a challenge to solve.
-This does not need to be done in any order. **BUT the driver test code needs each method in order to work.** If you don't have your group-members' solutions, copy, paste, and modify your tests, comment out the originals.
+This does not need to be done in any order.

+**Remember: the driver test code needs each method in order to work.**

+If you don't have your group-members' solutions, copy, paste, and modify your tests, comment out the originals.
 Then check it all still works when you get the other solutions.

 Using the [Ruby Docs](http://ruby-doc.org/) find methods you can use on arrays and a hashes, and use them to complete each goal.